raspberrychris/paddleboardmaster/content/post/high-society-stand-up-paddle-board.md

 ## Features

+### High quality non slip design

-* Inflatable SUP board with heavy duty drop stitch construction providing layers of military grade protection from damage; comfortable no-slip traction pad for standing or sitting; 10 feet 6 inches long; 32 inches wide; 6 inches thick; 275 lbs weight limit; 28.66 lb board weight; 41 lb total package weight including backpack, paddle board, fins, paddle and repair kit
+Inflatable SUP board with heavy duty drop stitch construction providing layers of military grade protection from damage; comfortable no-slip traction pad for standing or sitting; 10 feet 6 inches long; 32 inches wide; 6 inches thick; 275 lbs weight limit; 28.66 lb board weight; 41 lb total package weight including backpack, paddle board, fins, paddle and repair kit

+### Fast inflate, deflate times

-* Inflate your board in just 3-5 minutes with the dual action pump; includes a PSI gauge to indicate when fully inflated; extra thick 6 inch width rides and feels like hard foam boards
+Inflate your board in just 3-5 minutes with the dual action pump; includes a PSI gauge to indicate when fully inflated; extra thick 6 inch width rides and feels like hard foam boards

+### Fast, Fun and great all round performance

-* Experience peak performance in all conditions with a versatile rocker profile and triple bottom 2x1 fins; improved speed and steering for extreme whitewater river surfing as well as calm lake or ocean paddling
+Experience peak performance in all conditions with a versatile rocker profile and triple bottom 2x1 fins; improved speed and steering for extreme whitewater river surfing as well as calm lake or ocean paddling

+### Fits in your backpack

-* Carry your 28.66 lb inflated board with the conveniently located handle in the center of the board; deflate your board with one simple push and fit inside backpack with the rest of your accessory set; easy to carry entire kit from car to water at just 41 pounds
+Carry your 28.66 lb inflated board with the conveniently located handle in the center of the board; deflate your board with one simple push and fit inside backpack with the rest of your accessory set; easy to carry entire kit from car to water at just 41 pounds

+### Long 3 year warranty for peace of mind

-* Hassle free 3 Year Warranty; High Society is available for support beyond your purchase; we will happily fix or replace your inflatable paddle board set if you run into any issues
+Hassle free 3 Year Warranty; High Society is available for support beyond your purchase; we will happily fix or replace your inflatable paddle board set if you run into any issues

 ### Seven Layers of Materials